TAD Ranger Hoodie LT

 The Ranger LT Hoodie is a solid piece of kit that fits those parameters.
 What I like about it:

-1) It works for all my activities.
-It's cut narrow enough that I can climb with it and can fit it under my Arc'Teryx shell, but not so much that I can't fit a holster, magazine pouches or binos underneath.
+- t works for all my activities.
+It's cut narrow enough that I can climb with it and can fit it under my Arc'teryx shell, but not so much that I can't fit a holster, magazine pouches, or binos underneath.

-7) Made in the USA - an easy way to support humane working conditions and local economy.
+- Made in the USA—an easy way to support humane working conditions and local economy.

 What I would change if I were king: